Qveen Herby: 2021–present: A Woman

 On April 16, 2021, Qveen Herby released "Juice" the lead single for her debut album.
 Herby announced the debut album title, named A Woman, and the release date on April 27, 2021.
 Herby eventually released her debut album on May 21, 2021, along with a second single and a music video named, "Naughty Girl".
 In early October, Qveen Herby revealed that a Halloween-themed EP was in works with a celebration.

 On October 15, 2021, Qveen Herby released the Halloween-themed EP named, Halloqveen.
 Later on, she revealed a date for her EP's release party which took place in Downtown Los Angeles on October 23.

 In March 2022, Qveen Herby announced on Instagram a new EP named MAD QVEEN, which was released on April 1 through her own record label Checkbook Records.
 The EP included 7 tracks such as "Rabbit Hole" and "Cruella".

 On October 11, 2022, Qveen Herby released her first double single "5D", which includes her latest singles, "5D" and "DRESS CODE ".

-On February 14, 2023, Qveen Herby released her album THE MUSE via Checkbook Records which she teased on TikTok and Instagram.
-The Qveen officially announced the release on her House of Herby podcast on S2 E1, January 26th, 2023.
-The tracklist was released on Instagram January 31, 2023 letting fans know the double single "5D" and "DRESS CODE" was the first official single.
-She held a release party at her residence on February 13th to celebrate the midnight release.
+On February 14, 2023, Qveen Herby released her twelfth EP THE MUSE via Checkbook Records which she teased on TikTok and Instagram.
+She officially announced the release on her House of Herby podcast on S2 E1, January 26, 2023.
+The tracklist was released on Instagram January 31, 2023, letting fans know the double single "5D" and "DRESS CODE" was the first official single.
+She held a release party at her residence on February 13 to celebrate the midnight release.

+On June 11, 2024, Qveen Herby announced on Instagram that new music was on its way.
+On June 14th, Qveen Herby released the album artwork for her newest EP album titled The Alchemist.
+The project was released on June 21 and featured seven songs along with all the lyric videos being posted on YouTube.
+With the release of the album, Qveen Herby also announced The Alchemist Tour, her first US and Canadian tour in support of her fourteenth EP project "The Alchemist".
+The tour started in Los Angeles, California, on October 31st and concluded on November 23rd, in Miami, Florida.